Marie Louise Bottineau Baldwin

-Marie Louise Bottineau Baldwin (1863-1952), was a Métis Turtle Mountain Band of Chippewa Indians attorney, a Native American rights activist, and a suffragist.
-In 1914 Baldwin was the first Native American student to graduate from the Washington College of Law.
+Marie Louise Bottineau Baldwin (December 14, 1863 – May 17, 1952), was a Métis Turtle Mountain Band of Chippewa Indians attorney, Native American rights activist, and suffragist.
+In 1914, Baldwin was the first Native American student to graduate from the Washington College of Law.
 She worked in the United States Bureau of Indian Affairs, and was an officer in the Society of American Indians.

-Family and Education
+Family and education

 Baldwin's paternal grandfather was the Ojibwe (Chippewa)-French-Canadian explorer Pierre Bottineau.
 Her paternal grandmother was Pierre's first wife, Genevieve "Jennie" LaRence.
 Her father, Jean Baptiste Bottineau, was the second of Pierre and Jennie's nine children.
 He became a lawyer and advocate for the Ojibwe (Chippewa) Nation in Minnesota and North Dakota.
 Her mother was Marie Renville Bottineau.